 Activity-based items should normally be graded in the interface for that activity.
 In this example, we look at the workflow for grading an Assignment activity.

-1. Begin by clicking on the Assignment from your course homepage or in the Grader report.
+1. Begin by clicking on the Assignment from your course homepage.

 2. On the Grading Summary page, you can choose between View all submissions or Grade.

 a.
 View all submissions is a good option for when you simply want to quickly enter the scores and/or feedback for all students on one page.
 It is also where you can opt to download all the submissions.
 This is also the preferred option for assignments where student submissions include file formats that cannot make use of the PDF annotation tool (e.g. audio or video files).

 Under the Grading action drop down menu, you can select to download all submissions as a zip file.
 Once you extract the zip file, you can open the individual submissions in their native applications for review.